Venturarir/Predictive-sales-model_Supermarkets/README.md

 # Prototyping-with-ML
-This are some projects I develope to prototype some ideas for prototyping master's class Descriptions of files;
+This is a project I developed to prototype some ideas for prototyping master's class Descriptions of files;
 Product Positioning.csv -> Data used
 Dashboard.py -> File with the dashboard code to execute